 On-premise ERP is installed on local servers managed by the university IT team.
 While it offers greater control over data and security, it requires higher upfront investment and ongoing maintenance.
 Remote access may require VPNs or additional infrastructure.

 Many modern institutions prefer cloud-based ERP systems for their flexibility, ease of use, and cost efficiency.
+However, institutions with strict data sovereignty requirements or legacy infrastructure may still prefer on-premise solutions.

 How to Choose the Right ERP System